How to buy the best kitchen mixer

-Take the grunt work out of kneading and heavy mixing.
+Take the hard work out of kneading and heavy mixing.

 The masters of the kitchen